roajonny/roajonny.github.io/_sources/onboarding/required_tutorials.rst.txt

 #. `Mermaid Tutorial <https://mermaid.js.org/intro/getting-started.html>`_
 #. `Wavedrom Tutorial <https://wavedrom.com/tutorial.html>`_

-This will provide you with the background required to start making sense of the documentation template's directory structure and source files to start modifying it.
+This will provide you with the background required to make sense of the documentation template's directory structure ``ROOT_DIR/docs/`` and source files in ``ROOT_DIR/docs/source/`` to start modifying it.